codership/documentation/galeracluster/source/documentation/install-mysql-src.rst

    # yum-builddep MySQL-server

-In the event that neither command works on your system or that you use a different Linux distribution or FreeBSD, the following packages are required:
+If neither command works on your system or that you use a different Linux distribution or FreeBSD, the following packages are required:

 - **MySQL Database Server with wsrep API**: Git, CMake, GCC and GCC-C++, Automake, Autoconf, and Bison, as well as development releases of libaio and ncurses.